Shape-Space Graphs: Fast and Collision-Free Path Planning for Soft Robots: Results

 \section{Results}

 We evaluate the proposed planning framework with the precomputed shape library of the soft robotic arm that contains $N=100,000$ samples with a spatial discretization of $n_z=100$.
 We build the \knn{} graph with $k=20$ neighbors.
-Here we evaluate our path-finding tool purely computationally, but note that it can be validated experimentally with our three-fiber prototype \cite{leanza2024Elephant}.
+The fiber architecture follows a minimal design with one longitudinal and two symmetrical helical fibers as the minimum number of actuators that reproduce key deformations of the elephant trunk \cite{kaczmarski2024Minimal, leanza2024Elephant}.
+This design was validated experimentally on the already mentioned three-fiber prototype, where the two helical fibers complete $\Omega=\qty{\pm 108}{\degree}$ of revolution along the trunk length, and the corresponding local helix angles are defined by $\alpha=\arctan({R}/{L} \; \Omega)$ where ${R}/{L}= {1}/{20}$ is the ratio between length $L=\qty{0.09}{\meter}$ and radius $R$.

 We compare two scenarios: a single-waypoint route with a bulky obstacle obstructing the path, and a multi-waypoint route requiring navigation through two narrow cylinders.
 To emphasize the impact of the additional edge costs formulated in \acts{}, we compare for both scenarios the geometric-distance-only edge cost ($\alpha=1$, $\beta=\delta=0$) with the multi-objective edge costs including energy terms ($\alpha=\beta=\delta=1$) as defined in~\eqref{eq:multi-obj-cost}.
 To evaluate the edge weight formulations, we evaluate a path consisting of $m$ nodes with the metrics tip path length